Bunch theory: working notes on applications, axioms and models: Axioms and semantics of “Improper bunch theory”

 Within our semantic universe we distinguish sets constructed directly from $BIG$, which we term “basic” or “given” sets, from those defined by using the power-set and set product constructors.

 We recall once more that any such given set is maximal and corresponds to a type, as do all sets constructed from maximal sets.

-The semantic support for a basic set, $T$, say, in our target language of improper bunch theory, is given by a set $T'$ in our semantic universe which contains the elements of the set $T$ in the target universe, along with an additional distinguished element $κ_T$.
+The semantic support for a basic set, $T$, say, in our language of improper bunch theory, is given by a set $T'$ in the meta-language of our semantic universe which contains the elements of the set $T$, along with an additional distinguished element $κ_T$.

 We define the semantic representation of $⊥_T$ by $\llbracket ⊥_T\rrbracket \, = \, T'$